Piroska Szamoránsky: Club

 As a child she practiced aerobic, jazz ballet and rope skipping.
 She caught the fancy of handball around 1995, by watching matches in TV, and that time she determined to pursue a professional handball career.

-She started to play in the Balázs Béla ÁMK under Zoltán Basák, and when she began her highschool studies, she has already signed a contract with Győri ETO KC.
+She started to play in the Balázs Béla ÁMK under Zoltán Basák.
+When she started high school, she signed a contract with Győri ETO KC.
 Szamoránsky came through the ranks quickly, having won the national championship both on youth and junior level and later with the first team as well.
-However, in 2005, after Győr player policy slightly favoured the older and more experienced players against youngsters, the pivot decided to leave the club.
+However, in 2005, after Győr player policy favoured the older and more experienced players against youngsters, the pivot decided to leave the club.

-Éva Szarka, the coach of Ferencvárosi TC, immediately swooped down on the talented line player, who became an integral part of the team that copped the league title in 2007.
-After a short spell in Montenegro, she re-signed to the club in June 2010.
+Éva Szarka, the coach of Ferencvárosi TC, immediately signed the talented line player who became an important member of the team that won the league title in 2007.
+After a short spell in Montenegro, she rejoined the club in June 2010.

 International

 Szamoránsky debuted in the national team on 4 April 2006 against Norway.
-Yet in that year she participated in the European Championship, finishing in fifth place.
+In the same year, she participated in the European Championship, finishing in fifth place.
 She represented Hungary in two more European Championships (2008, 2010) and in a World Championship (2007).
 She was also member of the Hungarian team that finished fourth in the 2008 Summer Olympics.